ManukBASS/PokedexReactNative/README.md

 cd PokedexReactNative
 npm install
 npm start
-a (on the Expo menu, for connecting the app with your virtual device)
+a (on the Expo menu, allowing connection between the app with your virtual device)